I Reorganized 1000 Notes in 30 Minutes with Johnny Decimal

 Some notes already had Johnny Decimal-style names, like 81.22 CSS Flexbox.md, but lived in the wrong parent folder.
 The filename was right; the location was wrong.
 Easy fix, but worth checking.

 Daily notes needed to become part of the system.
 I had a separate Daily/ folder, because of course I did.
-I renamed it to 16 Daily Notes and updated the automation that creates daily notes.
+I renamed it to 16 Daily Notes and updated the automation that creates them.

 And yes, automation broke.
 I had cron jobs and scripts referencing old paths like ~/Obsidian/Daily/.
 If your notes are wired into scripts, agents, or cron jobs, grep for old paths before you declare victory.